Sorell - Richmond

 Sorell - Richmond is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Sorell - Richmond, as evaluated at the latest Census, comprised 96.4% houses and 3.6% other dwellings.
-In comparison, Hobart metro had 97.7% houses and 2.3% other dwellings.
-The level of home ownership in Sorell - Richmond was 36.1%, with the remainder being mortgaged (41.8%) or rented (22.1%).
-The median monthly mortgage repayment was $1,506, higher than Hobart metro's $1,408.
+The dwelling structure in Sorell-Richmond, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Hobart metro's 97.7% houses and 2.3% other dwellings.
+Home ownership in Sorell-Richmond stood at 36.1%, similar to Hobart metro, with the rest being mortgaged (41.8%) or rented (22.1%).
+The median monthly mortgage repayment was $1,506, higher than Hobart metro's average of $1,408.
 The median weekly rent was $355, compared to Hobart metro's $350.
-Nationally, Sorell - Richmond's mortgage repayments were lower at $1,506 versus Australia's average of $1,863, and rents were also lower at $355 compared to the national figure of $375.
+Nationally, Sorell-Richmond's mortgage repayments were lower at $1,506 versus the Australian average of $1,863, and rents were also lower at $355 compared to the national figure of $375.

 Frequently Asked Questions - Housing